prathamesh-88/express-session-with-redis/README.md

 - NodeJS >= 16.13.x
 - NPM >= 8.13.x
 - MongoDB URI.
 [Click here](https://www.mongodb.com/docs/guides/atlas/connection-string/) for the instruction to setup a free online MongoDB Atlas account.
 You can use local MongoDB as well.
+- Redis Server.

 ### Setup
-1. Browse to the directory `express-session-authentication` and open the `.env` file in any text editor.
+1. Browse to the directory `express-session-with-redis` and open the `.env` file in any text editor.
 Make the following changes.
 Replace `<Paste your MongoDB URI>` with MongoDB URI

 > MONGODB_URI=\<Paste your MongoDB URI here>

 2. In the same `.env` file change the `SESSION_SECRET`.
 This key is used for sign your session cookies which enables it to check if the cookie has been altered.
 Set one similar to the sample already provided.
+3. Add `REDIS_HOST` to the `.env` file or set as environment variable if it is anything other than localhost.
-3. Open command line (Cmd/Powershell/Terminal).
+4. Open command line (Cmd/Powershell/Terminal).
-4. Navigate to your current workspace. i.e. express-session-authentication folder.
+5. Navigate to your current workspace. i.e. express-session-with-redis folder.
-5. Enter the following commands:
+6. Enter the following commands:
 > npm install
 > npm start
 6. Now you have an ExpressJS application running at port 3000 by default unless you have specified any other port in the `.env` file.